SayyidRafeeD/SayyidRafeeD/README.md

-<h1 align="left">Hey 👋</h1>

 ###

-<p align="left">I’m a second-year student at Universitas Pembangunan Nasional Veteran Jakarta, majoring in Information Systems.
+<p align="left">Hi!
+I’m a second-year student at Universitas Pembangunan Nasional Veteran Jakarta, majoring in Information Systems.
 Passionate about full-stack development and constantly learning new technologies to build scalable and efficient solutions.</p>

 ###